microsoft/MixedRealityToolkit-Unity/README.md

 # Supported Platform

-The Mixed Reality Toolkit vNext will includes many APIs to accelerate the development of MR / XR / VR / AR projects for a range of supported devices, starting with
+The Mixed Reality Toolkit V2 will includes many APIs to accelerate the development of MR / XR / VR / AR projects for a range of supported devices, starting with

  - Microsoft HoloLens
+ - Microsoft HoloLens 2
  - Microsoft Immersive headsets (IHMD)
  - OpenVR (HTC Vive / Oculus Rift)